 Market rent £'000

-At 1 April 2022 9,727
+At 1 April 2023 9,979

+Additions 8

-Revaluations 252
+Revaluations 595

-At 31 March 2023 9,979
+At 31 March 2024 10,582

-"Jones Lang LaSalle Limited", is a general practice firm providing surveying and valuation services across the country.
-The valuer is "external" and the valuation is as at 31 March 2023 and has been carried out in accordance with the current RICS Red Book.
+[&]quot;Jones Lang LaSalle Limited", is a general practice firm providing surveying and valuation services across the country.
+The valuer is "external" and the valuation is as at 31 March 2024 and has been carried out in accordance with the current RICS Red Book.

-The Aggregate of the Individual Market Values of the 86 market rented units for accounts purposes is £9,979k as per the JLL valuation.
+The Aggregate of the Individual Market Values of the 88 market rented units for accounts purposes is £10,582k as per the JLL valuation.
 It should be noted that future growth in both capital and rental values may not occur and values can fall as well as rise.

-The gain on revaluation of investment property arising of £252k (2022: £1,085k gain) and the other movements of £nil (2022: £nil) have been credited to the Statement of Comprehensive Income for the year.
+The gain on revaluation of investment property arising of £595k (2023: £252k gain) has been credited to the Statement of Comprehensive Income for the year.